kapilgorve/personal-website/src/notes/how-to-exit-vim/index.md

 ---
-title: 'How to exit VIM'
+title: 'How to exit Vim'
 tags: []
 type: 'note'
 date: '2020-04-08'